bevry/make-deno-edition/README.md

 ### The Solution

-make-deno-edition is a CLI tool that takes your source edition (whichever directory contains your package's typescript source files) and instantly applies the following changes to create a compatible deno edition in a `deno-edition` directory:
+make-deno-edition is a CLI tool that takes your source edition (whichever directory contains your package's typescript source files) and creates a compatible deno edition in a `deno-edition` directory.

+It provides this compatibility by providing the following transformations:

 1. bultin imports (e.g. `fs`) are mapped to their corresponding deno `std/node` polyfill